abhirampai/my_blog/src/_blogs/how_to_create_a_code_executor_using_ruby_and_docker.md

-In this blog we will be looking into how to execute code using ruby and docker.
-We will be adding support for ruby, python, go, c, cpp, c#, java and rust languages.
+In this blog post, we'll explore how to execute code using Ruby and Docker, and extend support to multiple languages such as Python, Go, C, C++, C#, Java, and Rust.

-So lets first setup docker.
-You can follow the instructions provided [here](https://docs.docker.com/engine/install/) to setup docker.

-Now lets add `docker-api` gem that helps to connect docker with ruby.
+## Setting Up Docker
+To start, you'll need Docker installed on your system.
+Please follow the comprehensive installation guide provided [here](https://docs.docker.com/engine/install/).

+## Installing the docker-api Gem

+To connect Docker with Ruby, we'll use the docker-api gem.
+Install it by running:
 ```sh
 gem install docker-api
 ```

-## Running ruby program
+## Running ruby program using docker
-First lets start of by trying to run a simple hello world program in ruby.
+Let's begin with a simple "Hello, World!" program in Ruby.

 ```ruby
 puts "hello world"
 ```

-Now lets pull the docker image for ruby.
+### Pulling ruby docker image
+First, pull the Ruby Docker image:
 ```sh
 docker pull ruby
 ```

-Next lets add the logic to `executor.rb`:
+### Creating the Executor Script
+Next, create an executor.rb file with the following logic:

 ```ruby
 # requiring docker-api gem to connect with docker container